palewire/first-automated-chart/docs/index.md

 ## What this class covers

-* How to create an key that allows you to edit charts using the Datawrapper API
+* Creating an key that allows you to edit charts using the Datawrapper API
-* How to use a Jupyter notebook and the Python `datawrapper` library to create a chart
+* Using the Python `datawrapper` library to create a chart
-* How to write a template function that creates a chart for each item in a list
+* Writing a template function that can create a chart for each item in a list
-* How to create a chart that updates on a schedule
+* Regularly updating charts on a schedule

 ## What you need